connecting

 https://www.bps.lk

-If Kandy is yout first stop after Colombo, options are a few hours drive stopping at Pinnawalla Elephant Orphanage, or enjoy the Train from Colombo Fort Station to Kandy.
+If Kandy is your first stop after Colombo, options are: Drive, stopping at Pinnawala Elephant Orphanage, or enjoy the Train direct to Kandy -approx 3 hours ride from Colombo Fort Station.

-A ticket for a just few dollars can get you a seat in the 1st class observation car.
+You can train from Kandy to Ella and can try to get a seat in the 1st class observation car.

 More Info on Travel Travel in Sri Lanka: https://www.seat61.com/SriLanka.htm

-Click: More Links for Tea Country and the South Coast- Tanggalle and Galle Fort
+Click: Tea Country and the South Coast- Tanggalle and Galle Fort

 Click: Back to Sri Lanka Main Page